Sanaullah Baloch

 In 2005, he was a participant at Stanford University's Draper Hills Summer Fellows on Democracy and Development at Stanford's CDDRL.

-He contributed number of articles on ethnic politics, democracy, and nationalism.
+He contributed articles on ethnic politics, democracy, and nationalism.
 He mostly writes and speaks at national and international forums on the issue of ethnic politics in Pakistan.
 His first book was published in 2001.
-He has written, mainly about the politics and society of Balochistan, Pakistan in several leading South Asian English language newspapers and magazines, including Dawn, the News, and the Nation.
+He has written, mainly about the politics and society of Balochistan, Pakistan in several leading South Asian English language newspapers and magazines, including Dawn, and The News.